Topic

 In connection with all applications for seasonal work or work in connection with holidays, the applicant or employer can always obtain a statement from the local NAV office prior to submitting the application.

 2.3.
-The right to have several employers
+The right to have several employers and work through staffing agencies

 The period for which the permit is granted can be divided between several permits to work for the same or different employers, so that, in total, the work corresponds to full-time employment, cf. the Immigration Act section 23 first paragraph letter d), cf. the Regulations section 6-3 fourth paragraph.